zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray_explore.md

 kubectl exec -it alpine -- /bin/sh
 ```

-look into `df -h`, check that there is a 5GB mounted filesystem which is persistent.
+look into `df -h`, check that there is a 5GB mounted file system which is persistent.

 Also, back to the machine with `openstack` access, see how an Openstack volume was dynamically created and attached to the running instance: